TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.rst

 .. exception:: SAXException(msg, exception=None)

    Encapsulate an XML error or warning.
-This class can contain basic error or warning information from either the XML parser or the application: it can be subclassed to provide additional functionality or to add localization.
+This kundi can contain basic error or warning information kutoka either the XML parser or the application: it can be subclassed to provide additional functionality or to add localization.
 Note that although the handlers defined in the :class:`~xml.sax.handler.ErrorHandler` interface